 Delhi HC dismisses ED plea to set aside bail granted to Ratul Puri

-The Delhi High Court on Tuesday dismissed the Enforcement Directorate's (ED) plea to set aside the bail granted to businessman Ratul Puri, nephew of Madhya Pradesh Chief Minister Kamal Nath, in a money laundering case connected with the AgustaWestland VVIP chopper scam.
-Justice Suresh Kait rejected the ED's plea, noting four other accused in the case are already out on bail and Puri had been in custody for over 100 days.
+The Delhi High Court on Tuesday dismissed the Enforcement Directorate's (ED) plea to set aside the bail granted to businessman and Madhya Pradesh Chief Minister Kamal Nath's nephew Ratul Puri in a money laundering case connected to the AgustaWestland VVIP chopper scam.
+Justice Suresh Kait said bail once granted ought not to be cancelled in a mechanical manner and it has to be established that the relief was being misused or that it was not in the interest of justice to allow the accused to remain out.

+"However, all those facts are missing in the present case," the court said, adding no ground was made out in the petition to interfere with the bail granted to Puri by a special court on December 2, 2019.
+The court noted that in the instant case, among the 46 accused, 25 were in different countries, four on bail after being arrested and only one -- Christian Michel James -- who was extradited from abroad was in custody.

+It also noted that investigation in the case had started in 2014 and after lapse of more than five years, the probe was still going on and "may continue for further substantial years".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)